distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 User Objective: Upload file to the cloud.
 User Action: Using a client the user selects their file, selects destination directory if any, initiates the upload, sees the progress of the upload, and sees the file appear in cloud directory structure.
 Comment:

+Concurrent modification.

+Node goes down behind the scenes.

+One node gets compromised by attacker.

 ### 2.4 Constraints